HC-Hwang/Eccentricity-of-wide-binaries/README.md

 # Eccentricities of wide binaries

-Here we provide the codes and the simulated data used in Hwang et al. (in prep.).
+Here we provide the codes and the simulated data used in Hwang et al. (submitted).
 In this paper, we developed a Bayesian method to infer the eccentricity of wide binaries from the v-r angle, the angle between the separation vector and the relative velocity vector.
 A large fraction of the work requires simulating binaries using the module `binary_sampling`.

 ## binary_sampling